 - Heat slowly.
 Bring to a boil and then reduce heat to simmer for at least six hours.
 Remove scum as it arises.

 - Cook slow and at low heat.
 Chicken bones can cook for 24 hours.
 Beef bones can cook for 48 hours.
-A low and slow cook time is necessary in order to fully extract the nutrients in and around bone.
+A low and slow cook time is necessary in order to fully extract the nutrients in and around the bone.

-- You can also add in vegetables such as onions, garlic, carrots, and celery for added nutrient value.
+- You can also add in vegetables, such as onions, garlic, carrots and celery, for added nutrient value.

 After cooking, the broth will cool and a layer of fat will harden on top.
 This layer protects the broth beneath.
 Discard this layer only when you are about to eat the broth.

-Bone Broth Benefits as Therapy
+Final Thoughts on Bone Broth Benefits

-Remember, bone broth is rich in minerals that support the immune system and contains healing compounds like collagen, glutamine, glycine, and proline.
+Remember, bone broth is rich in minerals that support the immune system and contains healing compounds like collagen, glutamine, glycine and proline.

 Have you ever had bone broth?
 Do you think you might give it a try?